aligurbuz/laravel-api/README.md

 ## About Laravel Restful Api

-I share with you the framework I created for Laravel restful api.
+I share with you the structure I created for Laravel restful api.
 I will explain how I set up this system below, along with the images.

 Starting with the ones other than the standard installation of Laravel.
 If you are ready with everything;